Pat Donohue

 Patrick Donohue (born April 28, 1953) is an American fingerstyle guitarist born in St. Paul, Minnesota.
-He is a Grammy nominated, National Fingerpicking Guitar Champion songwriter.
+He is a Grammy winning, National Fingerpicking Guitar Champion songwriter.
 Donohue has several albums to his credit and his songs have been recorded by Chet Atkins, Suzy Bogguss, and Kenny Rogers.
 He has performed on A Prairie Home Companion for many years.

 Biography

 Donohue grew up in St. Paul but moved to Denver, Colorado in 1971 to study at Regis College (now Regis University).
 After two years at Regis, he transferred to Marquette University in Milwaukee, Wisconsin.
 After his graduation in 1975, he returned to Denver.

 Donohue was influenced early in his career by blues guitarists Robert Johnson, Mississippi John Hurt, and Blind Blake.
 He listened to folk singers Bob Dylan, Steve Goodman, and John Prine.

 In 1985 Donohue's first album, Manhattan to Memphis, was released by Red House.
 After another album for Red House, he started his label Bluesky Records.

 In the early 1990s, Donohue became a member of the house band on the radio program A Prairie Home Companion.
 He and his colleagues in the Guy's All-Star Shoe Band are on-screen throughout much of the film A Prairie Home Companion based on the radio show.
 Donohue wrote or co-wrote several of the songs on the soundtrack.

 Some of the recordings feature his singer/songwriter side; he has also released instrumental albums.